Installation

 Name of the config file to be merged with the default one (e.g. production)

-The environment variables that are exposed by the amber-studio and amber-collect images are:
+The environment variables that are exposed by the amber-studio, amber-collect and amber-visit images are:

 Environment Variable